edgio-docs/edgio-docs/src/guides/performance/response.md

 -->
     <a id="-mr" />

+-   **{{ HEADER_PREFIX }}-hit-request-id:** For responses served from cache, this header indicates the unique ID of the request that was cached on our CDN.

 -   **{{ HEADER_PREFIX }}-mr:** Indicates one or more matched route(s).

     **Syntax:** `{{ HEADER_PREFIX }}-mr: <ENVIRONMENT #>:<RULE #>[;<ENVIRONMENT #>:<RULE #>;<ENVIRONMENT #>:<RULE #>]`